- 2017 Open Enrollment Information

 If you do not enroll at the time of your retirement, you may choose to defer coverage until a later date.
 If you choose not to continue or defer your coverage at the time of your retirement, you will not be able to re-enroll at a later date.

-Upon retirement, the Office of Faculty and Staff Benefits transmits your information to Alliant Insurance.
-An enrollment packet will be sent to your home address for completion; you must make a decision as to whether you want to elect, defer, or waive your retiree medical coverage and return the packet to Alliant Insurance as indicated on the forms within 31 days of your last date of employment.
+Upon retirement, the Office of Faculty and Staff Benefits transmits your information to their retiree benefits administrator, Secova.
+An enrollment packet will be sent to your home address for completion; you must make a decision as to whether you want to elect, defer, or waive your retiree medical coverage within 31 days of your last date of employment.
 Because of these deadlines, we strongly suggest you notify your department of your plans to retire as soon as possible, so they can initiate the process in GMS.
-Completion of your termination process within GMS is required for our office to transmit your information to Alliant Insurance and ensure a seamless transition between active and retiree medical coverage.
+Completion of your termination process within GMS is required for our office to transmit your information to Secova's Georgetown University Retiree Benefits Service Center and to ensure a seamless transition between active and retiree medical coverage.

 Like active employees, you can switch from one plan to another, but only during our "Open Enrollment" period each year.
 Open Enrollment generally happens in the fall.
 Changes made during Open Enrollment take effect on January 1 of the following year.